NumaHOP/NumaHOP/CONTRIBUTING.md

 Before submitting a bug report ensure the bug was not already reported by searching the [issues](https://github.com/biblibre/NumaHOP-code/issues).
-If you find an issue that describe the same bug, you can add a comment descibing your situation and add more context information.
+If you find an issue that describe the same bug, you can add a comment describing your situation and add more context information.

 If your unable to find an open issue addressing the problem, [open a new one](https://github.com/biblibre/NumaHOP-code/issues/new).
 Be sure to include a clear **title** with as much relevant information as possible.
 For example `Creation of duplicate document units while importing csv notices.` is good descriptive title while `Import didn't work as expected` is too vague.
-The more information you provide the greater the likelyhood of the bug being fixed is.
+The more information you provide the greater the likelihood of the bug being fixed is.

-The bug report formular should ask you the folowing information:
+The bug report form should ask you the following information:
-- A desciption of what you wanted to do and/or expected to happen:
+- A description of what you wanted to do and/or expected to happen:
-- A desciption of what happened with potential error messages (from the front-end) or screen shots.
+- A description of what happened with potential error messages (from the front-end) or screen shots.
 - Steps to reproduce: A list of steps that allows you to see the bug in action.
-- Browser used: Usefull to know wich browser was used to access NumaHOP.
+- Browser used: Useful to know which browser was used to access NumaHOP.

-### Issue lifecycle.
+### Issue life cycle.

-Just after the bug report was created the issue has the label `Triage` which means that it was not reviewed by a developper and needs to be evaluated.
+Just after the bug report was created the issue has the label `Triage` which means that it was not reviewed by a developer and needs to be evaluated.
 Once the issue was reviewed if the bug report is too vague it will be labeled as `Needs more info`.
 If we can't reproduce the bug in any shape or form it will be marked as `Won't fix`.
-If the bug is easy to fix and relatively straight forward it will recieve the `Good first issue`.
+If the bug is easy to fix and relatively straight forward it will receive the `Good first issue`.
 These are good issues to tackle for new contributors.
-If a contributor managed to reproduce your bug the report will recieve the `Reproduced` label and your bug is elligible to a patch.
+If a contributor managed to reproduce your bug the report will receive the `Reproduced` label and your bug is eligible to a patch.
 Then a contributor might develop a patch resolving your bug and make a pull request for it mentioning the bug report issue number.
-Finally when the issue is merged it will recieve the `Fixed` label and the issue will be closed.
+Finally when the issue is merged it will receive the `Fixed` label and the issue will be closed.

 ## Are you writing a patch ?

-- Fork the repository and create a new branch with a desciptive name for the patch you plan on submitting.
+- Fork the repository and create a new branch with a descriptive name for the patch you plan on submitting.
-- Develop your patch folowing the coding guidelines.
+- Develop your patch following the coding guidelines.
 - Open a new pull request with the patch.
-- Ensure the PR description clearly descibes the solution.
+- Ensure the PR description clearly describes your solution to the problem you fixed.
 Include the issue number if applicable.
-- Before submitting for review please ensure the content of the PR comforms to the coding guidelines and make sure the `make checks` command succeeds.
+- Before submitting for review please ensure the content of the PR conforms to the coding guidelines and make sure the `make checks` command succeeds when applicable.

 ### Commits

-General rule: if you submit code that fixes previous code that violates those guidelines on top of your fix.
-Do a separate commit for the fix and the coding guidelines corrections.
+> General rule: separate formatting and adapting to coding guidelines from the contribution itself.

-Similarly speparate the formating of the code and the fixes in separate commits.
-This facilitate the reviewing of the merge request.
+If the part of the code you are modifying needs re-formatting, do the formatting in a separate commit.
+If the part of the code you are modifying does not follow the coding guidelines, try to adapt the code to follow those in a separate commit (not always possible).
+Then, add the commit with the fix itself.
+This facilitate the reviewing of the merge request a lot.

 # Coding guidelines.